apify/apify-docs/sources/academy/glossary/tools/postman.md

 ![Proxy configuration in Postman settings](./images/postman-proxy.png)

 After configuring a proxy, the next request sent will attempt to use it.
 To switch off the proxy, its details don't need to be deleted.
-The **Add a custom proxy configuration** option in settings just needs to be un-ticked to disable it.
+The **Add a custom proxy configuration** option in settings needs to be un-ticked to disable it.

 ## Managing the cookies cache {#managing-cookies}